top of page

 You will spend two days enjoying the beautiful Kiva Center outdoor learning space in Lefthand Canyon.
 This 80-acre captivating property features towering rock formations, dense pine forests, and the calming flow of the Lefthand Creek.
 The area offers a pristine and wild expanse, providing a picturesque backdrop for outdoor adventures and exploration.

-In this two-day training, you will:
+In this course you will:

 • Receive Continuing Education Unit (CEU) credit for hours completed